When do I use COURSES and when do I use Albert?

 What other guidance can I pursue to determine which elective class I should take?

 Vice Dean Hertz and Assistant Dean Kirkland wrote with helpful curricular advice.
 The Vice Deans have also put together an Advising website and an Areas of Study website.
 You should review these sites carefully.

 How can I see course evaluations for a particular class?

 Spring 2005 through the last semester Course Evaluations are available.
 Beginning with Fall 2008 evaluations you will be able to see statistical information as well as comments.

 How do I access my results?

-During Add/Drop should I bid on a course that COURSES says is closed?
+After the first cycle of bidding should I bid on a course that COURSES says is closed?

 Don’t be discouraged if COURSES says a class is closed, you can still bid for that class.
 In the typical situation when a registered student drops a class a student that bid on the closed class might win that seat in the class.

 After the first cycle of bidding, can I bid on Corporations section #2 if I won Corporations section #1 during Bidding cycle # 1?